What Is FR Clothing? Your Guide to Flame-Resistant Clothing

 Based on these feelings, let’s say you and your company refuse to comply with the safety standards regulating the use of fire-resistant clothing.
 What would the consequences be?

-OSHA will take note of your company’s inaction when it comes to providing a safe working environment for its employees.
-If your company refuses to comply with their standards, they may fine your company, or even pursue further legal action.
-You may also be at risk for litigation from other sources as well.
+OSHA will take note of your company’s inaction when providing a safe working environment for your employees.
+If your company refuses to comply with their standards, they may fine you, or even pursue legal action.
+You may also be at risk for litigation from other sources.

 In almost every possible scenario, it is safer and more cost-effective just to abide by OSHA’s guidelines regarding the use of flame-resistant clothing.

 It’s impossible to make a blanket statement concerning the longevity of every piece of flame-resistant clothing.
 Various factors may affect FR clothing’s lifespan, such as the manufacturer, the quality of the garment and the type of fabric used, how often you wear the garment and how much wear and tear it experiences.